qwlp/osu-flipper/README.md

 # osu-flipper
-Flips your monitor and also your tablet area.
+Flips your monitor and also your tablet area with a simple GUI.